defunkt/resque-lock/README.md

 A [Resque][rq] plugin.
 Requires Resque 1.7.0.

-If you want only one instance of your job running at a time, extend it with this module.
+If you want only one instance of your job queued at a time, extend it with this module.